Spanish football rivalries – Derbies in La Liga

 Galicia is in some respects one of the least Spanish parts of Spain.
 With a climate, landscape and even culture that has a Celtic feel, this isolated corner of Iberia is home to two major clubs, who historically have been roughly equal in terms of size and stature.

-Vigo, home of Celta, is marginally the bigger city and can currently claim to be the home of the region’s only top-flight club.
+Vigo, home of Celta, is marginally the bigger city and will host European football in the 2026/27 season.
 However, in terms of silverware, Depor have the edge thanks to a remarkable period when they defied the odds to challenge the Spanish elite around the turn of the century.

 The Asturian derby